The West Highland Way in Scotland is one of the best long-distance hikes in all of Europe. I loved it.

-Like hiking the West Highland Way, where a slip can lead to a broken ankle.
-Often the nearest hospital is miles away so even a taxi ride is costly, let alone the medical treatment.
+Like hiking the West Highland Way where a slip can lead to a broken ankle.
+Often the nearest hospital is miles away, so even a taxi ride is costly.
+Let alone the medical treatment.
 I’m a fan of HeyMondo(get a 5% discount for being a Monkeys and Mountains reader).
 Check out this article on what to consider when choosing adventure travel insurance.

 Packing for the West Highland Way

-If you’re carrying all your own luggage, you’ll want to travel as light as possible.
-If you’re having your luggage carried for you, you don’t have to be as strict, but still want to keep the weight of your day pack to a minimum.
+If you’re carrying all your luggage, you’ll want to travel as lightly as possible.
+If you’re having your bags carried for you, you don’t have to be as strict.
+But you’ll still want to keep the weight of your day pack to a minimum.

 Eating Along the West Highland Way

-My 9-Day West Highland Way Walking Itinerary
+My 9-Day West Highland Way Route

 Day 1: Arrival in either Glasgow or Milngavie